Analysis | What a UPS Strike Would Mean For Consumers, Businesses and the Economy

 6. Can a strike be averted?

-Many logistics experts and financial analysts predict that a tentative agreement will be reached before the contract expires, though confidence has dwindled as the deadline approaches and talks are at a standstill.
+Many logistics experts and financial analysts predicted that a tentative agreement will be reached before the contract expires, though confidence dwindled as the deadline approached.
 Many point to the lessons learned during the 15-day UPS strike in 1997: UPS ended up giving in to union demands after the company’s profit and service reputation were both hurt.
-As recently as May, UPS Chief Executive Officer Carol Tome said she expected to reach a deal before the contract expires.
+In May, UPS Chief Executive Officer Carol Tome said she expected to reach a deal before the contract expires.

-(Removes a mischaracterization of how a strike would affect Teamster union finances in third answer.)

 More stories like this are available on bloomberg.com

-Note: (An earlier version of this story removed a mischaracterization of how a strike would affect Teamster union finances in third answer.)